SeisComP/main/apps/processing/scevent/descriptions/scevent.rst

 Journals
 ========

-scevent can be commanded to do a certain action.
+scevent can be commanded by journals to do a certain action.
 Journal entries are being received via the messaging bus to any of the subscribed groups.
 A journal entry contains an action, a subject (a publicID of an object) and optional parameters.
+Journals can be interactively sent to the messaging by :ref:`scsendjournal`.

-If scevent has handled an action then it will send a reply journal entry with an action formed from the origin action name plus **OK** or **Failed**.
+If scevent has handled an action, it will send a reply journal entry with an action formed from the origin action name plus **OK** or **Failed**.
 The parameters of the journal entry contain a possible reason.

 The following actions are supported by scevent:

+.. function:: EvGrabOrg(objectID, parameters)

+   Grabs an origin and associates it to the given event.
+If the origin is already associated with another event then its reference to this event will be removed.

+   :param objectID: The ID of an existing event
+   :param parameters: The ID of the origin to be grabbed

+.. function:: EvMerge(objectID, parameters)

+   Merges an event (source) into another event (target).
+After successful completion the source event will be deleted.

+   :param objectID: The ID of an existing event (target)
+   :param parameters: The ID of an existing event (source)

+.. function:: EvName(objectID, parameters)

+   Adds or updates the event description with type "earthquake name".

+   :param objectID: The ID of an existing event
+   :param parameters: An event name

 .. function:: EvNewEvent(objectID, parameters)